 A command-line parameter in the form of /PARAMn=s can be used to insert text into the script file in place of special tags.
 This can be used to replace any part of the script including programming commands, filenames, and parameters.
-Valid values of n are 0..9. s is a string which will replace any occurrence of /PARAMn in the script file.
-As an example, the following generic script could be used for programming with exactly the same functionality of the example script in Section 7 - Example

-Programming Script File:
+Valid values of n are 0..9. s is a string that will replace any occurrence of /PARAMn in the script file.

+As an example, the following generic script could be used for programming with exactly the same functionality of the example script in Section 7 - Example Programming Script File:

+- DEVICE /PARAM1; Select target device to program

-- CM /PARAM1 ;Choose Flash Module
+- CM /PARAM2 :Choose Flash Module

 - EM; Erase the module

-- BM;Blank Check the module
+- .
+BM; Blank Check the module

-- SS /PARAM2; Specify the S19 to use
+- SS /PARAM3 ;Specify the S19 to use

 - PM; Program the module with the S19

-- /PARAM3; Verify the module again
+- /PARAM4; Verify the module again